drozzy/drozzy.github.com/_posts/2014-01-21-stability-and-equilibrium.md

 # Stability

-Stability is how much disturbance can be applied to a machine such that it will still remain in the state of equilibrium.
-Whether machine is stable or not has everything to do with home much disturbance we can send its way.
+Stability is how much disturbance can be applied to a machine such that it will still return to the state of equilibrium.
+Whether machine is stable or not has everything to do with home much disturbance it can handle.

-Stability is not an "absolute" concept and only makes sense when we are talking about a machine in a state of equilibrium and a disturbance.
+Stability is not an "absolute" concept and only makes sense when we are talking about a machine in a state of equilibrium and a given disturbance.
 There is no such thing as a stable machine.
-When we say that something is stable what we are in fact say is that for a given bunch of disturbances (i.e. of some magnitude or less) the machine will remain in its state of equilibrium.
+When we say that something is stable what we are in fact saying is that for a given disturbance (i.e. of some magnitude or less) the machine will eventually return to a state of equilibrium it was in before the disturbance was introduced.
 After all, even an elephant can be moved by a big enough disturbance, for example, a tidal wave.

 # Conclusion